Your Health Is Your Wealth: The Importance of Investing in Your Health

-Invest in Your Health at Aviv Clinics
+Invest in Your Health at DP World’s Aviv Clinics Dubai

 The Aviv Medical Program stands by a holistic treatment program that targets all areas discussed above.
 A series of independent clinical trials illustrate how our program helps treat the symptoms of different health conditions.

 Treatment for Children and Adolescents with Traumatic Brain Injury (TBI) and PCS

 Children and adolescents experiencing the effects of traumatic brain injury (TBI), post-concussion syndrome, and other brain performance problems have the opportunity for a better future with the right approach to treatment.
 Explore an effective treatment for TBI offered by Aviv Clinics Dubai:

 Aviv Clinics Dubai Launches Highly Specialized Youth Medical Program to Assess and Treat TBI and Brain Performance Problems in Children and Adolescents

 - The program uses Hyperbaric Oxygen Therapy (HBOT) to improve cognitive, emotional, and behavioral symptoms of youth suffering from specific brain-related issues.

 - The new youth treatment program is backed by a first-of-its-kind study validating the Aviv HBOT protocol as an effective treatment for children suffering from persistent post-concussion syndrome.